 If you will be hiking Seattle waterfalls in the winter, make sure to check out my comprehensive list of winter hiking clothes.
 This guide covers what extra clothes you’ll need to stay warm and dry as well as gear that can make your hike easier in the snow, such as microspikes or snowshoes.

-When hiking around Seattle in the summer, you’ll need to double the amount of water and sunscreen you have so you don’t get dehydrated or burned.
+When hiking around during a Seattle summer vacation, you’ll need to double the amount of water and sunscreen you have so you don’t get dehydrated or burned.

 One of the best resources to look at for in-depth information on trails is the WTA.
 You can check out your specific hike and read the recent trip reports, which will let you know if there’s snow, the roads are drivable, and more.